-Council has increased its gross externalself-imposed debt limitto revenue ratio from 225% percent to 250% percent of gross external debt to revenue for this Financial Strategy, recognising the increase in growth during this 10-year period.
+Council has increased its gross external debt to revenue ratio from 225% to 250% for this Financial Strategy, recognising the increase in growth during this 10-year period.
 Due to the forecasted growth projections, Council will be required to carry more debt going forward with increasing capital investment required to provision for this growth.

-Through this financial strategy, Council also recognises the importance of debt head\room as a key part of planning for unexpected events and changes.
+Through this financial strategy, Council also recognises the importance of debt headroom as a key part of planning for unexpected events and changes.

-Despite the increased pressure on Council's debt and significant increases during this LTPLong-term Plan, it remains at prudent levels.
+Despite the increased pressure on Council's debt and significant increases during this LTP, it remains at prudent levels.
 The new limit is well below debt covenants that are set by the New Zealand Local Government Funding Agency (LGFA), and Council remain comfortably below the increased limit.